- How We Help

 On top of her growing career within Western Financial Group, Jennifer has been married for 21 years and is a loving mother of two sons who are both currently attending the University of Alberta.

-She believes that our people are extremely lucky to have access to the Foundation, to be able to give back to causes we care about and supporting the communities where we live, work, and play.
+She believes that our people are extremely lucky to have access to the Foundation, to give back to causes we care about and supporting the communities where we live, work, and play.

 Her hope for the future of the Foundation is that it continues to grow and have a positive impact in our communities.
 Jennifer has made it her personal goal to rally as many Western employees as she can to support the Foundation’s efforts.